ouya/docs/unity.md

 //@returns true if the player number is connected
-//@returns false if the player number is disconnected bool OuyaSDK.OuyaInput.IsControllerConnected(int playerNum);
+//@returns false if the player number is disconnected bool RazerSDK.ControllerInput.IsControllerConnected(int playerNum);

 #endif
 ```

 # Hide the mouse cursor #

 In some cases you may want to hide or show the mouse cursor.
-The showCursor static method on OuyaController toggles cursor visibility.
+The showCursor static method on Controller toggles cursor visibility.

 C#
 ```
 #if UNITY_ANDROID && !UNITY_EDITOR

-// Hide the mouse cursor OuyaController.showCursor(false);
+// Hide the mouse cursor
+Controller.showCursor(false);

-// Show the mouse cursor OuyaController.showCursor(true);
+// Show the mouse cursor
+Controller.showCursor(true);

 #endif
 ```